Frequently Asked Questions

 • ARFID

 I also work with people experiencing chronic dieting, food guilt, or disordered eating behaviors - whether or not a diagnosis has been made.
+No diagnosis is needed in order to receive support, especially if you are struggling.

 • I currently provide virtual nutrition counseling to clients in the following states: